bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/github-actions-full-doc.md

 When more than one environment variable is defined with the same name, GitHub uses the most specific environment variable.
 For example, an environment variable defined in a step will override job and workflow variables with the same name, while the step executes.
 A variable defined for a job will override a workflow variable with the same name, while the job executes.

 Public actions may specify expected environment variables in the README file.
 If you are setting a secret in an environment variable, you must set secrets using the `secrets` context.
-For more information, see “[Using environment variables](https://docs.github.com/en/actions/automating-your-workflow-with-github-actions/using-environment-variables)” and “[Contexts](https://docs.github.com/en/actions/learn-github-actions/contexts).”
+For more information, see "[Using environment variables](https://docs.github.com/en/actions/automating-your-workflow-with-github-actions/using-environment-variables)” and "[Contexts](https://docs.github.com/en/actions/learn-github-actions/contexts).”

 ### [](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#example-19)Example